seppovic/check_mk-plugins/notify-via-xmpp/README.md

     PARAMETER_PASSWORD         Password used to connect to the SOI Server via FTP PARAMETER_RESOURCE         You can specify a resource which is used.
 This might be useful if you use or don't use not notification forwarding.
-    PARAMETER_MAX_LEN          You can specify a maximum Length of the Message.
-All further characters will be truncated.
-Might be usefull if you have an sms gateway behind your XMPP Server.
     PARAMETER_SECURITY         Encrypt the client connection and choose which mechanism should be used.
                                Port is automatically adjusted to 5222 or 5223 PARAMETER_HOST_MESSAGE     Longtext used in Message if a Hostnotification is raised.